 The gender wage gap is alive and well in the digital nomad community.
 Our recent survey of 2,520 self declared digital nomads revealed a troubling reality:

-In spite of the other progressive aspects of the digital nomad movement, we found a significant and obvious pay gap amongst nomads despite controlling for age, hours worked, education, and job roles between men and women.
+In spite of the other progressive aspects of the digital nomad movement, we found a significant and obvious pay gap amongst nomads despite isolating the variables of age, hours worked, education, and job roles between men and women.

 No matter how you slice it, men are getting ahead faster than women.